Paradise Dam (Queensland): Fishways

-A downstream fishway, known as the downstream fishlock, was installed on the dam for a cost of $8 million.
+A downstream fishway, known as the downstream fishlock, was installed on the dam for a cost of A$8 million.
 It consists of an inlet chamber on the upstream side of the dam wall in the reservoir and a pipe to the downstream side of the dam.
 When operating, fish are attracted into the inlet chamber by flowing water.
 The downstream fishway was not operated from the completion of the dam in December 2005 until February 2009 due to water levels in the dam being beneath the entrance of the fishway.
 Since the dam commenced operation, the upstream and downstream fishways have not operated for approximately 60% of the time due to a combination of low water levels, mechanical failure, and being shut-down.
 Operation of the fishway has been limited to only those time when there are low and medium flow releases.

-SunWater, the state entity which manages the dam, released final fishway monitoring reports in 2012 for the upstream fishway and the downstream fishway.
+SunWater released final fishway monitoring reports in 2012 for the upstream fishway and the downstream fishway.
 25 species different species have been recorded successfully using the upstream fishway.
 No lungfish have been recorded using the downstream fishway and very few have been recorded using the upstream fishway.
 The monitoring indicates that large bodied fish (lungfish, barramundi, mullet, bass) are not using the fishways.
 A conservation group unsuccessfully challenged the lack of operation of the fishways on the Paradise Dam in court proceedings in 2008–2010.

-Structural concerns

-In September 2019, concerns about the structural stability of the dam resulted in the water levels in the dam being lowered to 42% of its maximum capacity.

-Construction started in May 2020 to lower the dam wall height by 5.8 m.
-CPB Contractors (a subsidiary of CIMIC Group) was selected as the contractor.

-In 2020 a report found that the roller-compacted concrete was "intrinsically incapable" of achieving the required standard for safety.

-In 2024, it was announced that the dam would be functionally replaced with an entirely new dam due to these concerns.